CodersCrew/coderscamp/README.md

 #### want to work with the panel
 - Run `docker-compose up -d` to start the database.
 - Run `yarn w api dev` to start the server in development mode.
-- Run `yarn w api panel` to start the panel in development mode.
+- Run `yarn w panel dev` to start the panel in development mode.

 #### want to work with the api
 - Run `docker-compose up -d` to start the database.